 Lansdowne does not publicly disclose voting records as it considers that such information belongs to its clients on whose behalf it has voted and not the general public.

 Lansdowne generally does not lend securities on behalf of its clients.

 Principle 7: Institutional investors should report periodically on their stewardship and voting activities.

-Subject to underlying client confidentiality and investment strategy reasons, where requested (or as required by law), Lansdowne may disclose to a client or a client’s fiduciaries the manner in which Lansdowne exercised voting rights on behalf of the client.
-However, it may not always be appropriate to disclose voting actions at a detailed level.
+Subject to underlying client confidentiality and investment strategy reasons, where requested (or as required by law), Lansdowne may disclose to a client (i.e. a segregated managed account or the governing body of a pooled fund) or a client’s fiduciaries the manner in which Lansdowne exercised voting rights on behalf of the client.
+The information reported, frequency and format used will be as agreed between Lansdowne and the respective client.

 Where acting as investment manager to a pooled fund, Lansdowne will not typically disclose voting actions at a detailed level to the underlying investors in the pooled fund as this may result in inappropriate disclosure of confidential and sensitive portfolio position information.
 However, on request, Lansdowne may provide to such underlying investors summary details of how it has voted (i.e. with company names redacted).

 In addition, Lansdowne may, on request, provide other details of its engagement approach and activities (such as number of company meetings held or examples of any concerns raised) to clients and underlying investors.
 It is not Lansdowne’s policy to publically disclose such records.